Wythenshawe: Parks

-Other parks include Hollyhedge Park, Peel Hall Park, Painswick Park and Baguley Park.
+Other parks include Hollyhedge Park, Peel Hall Park, Painswick Park, and Baguley Park.
 Northenden's Riverside Park is the first new park to be established in the city in the 21st century.

 Governance

 The district is under the authority of Manchester City Council.

-Manchester Wythenshawe was a parliamentary constituency created in 1950 and represented by Alf Morris of the Labour Party between 1964 and 1997.
-Before the 1997 election, the boundaries were redrawn and part of the neighbouring area of Sale included in the seat.
-The new constituency is called Wythenshawe and Sale East.
-In the same year, Alf Morris stepped down and was replaced by Paul Goggins.
+Manchester Wythenshawe parliamentary constituency was created in 1950 and represented by Alf Morris of the Labour Party between 1964 and 1997.
+Before the 1997 election, the boundaries were redrawn and part of the neighbouring area of Sale was included in a new constituency, Wythenshawe and Sale East.
+Alf Morris was replaced by Paul Goggins.
 It is still considered a safe Labour seat, with Labour securing over 50% of the vote (and more than twice as many votes as its nearest rival) in the 1997, 2001 and 2005 elections.
-Labour kept the seat in the 2010 elections, though their share of the vote was decreased to 44.1%.
+Labour kept the seat in the 2010 elections, though their share of the vote decreased to 44.1%.
 In early 2014, following the death of Paul Goggins, a by-election was held.
-Labour candidate Mike Kane (a former Northenden councillor until 2008) won the seat with 55.3% of the vote, though voter turnout was low (28%).
-The 2017 general election saw the largest vote share for Labour in the history of both the current and former Wythenshawe seat with 62.2% of the vote and a 15,000 majority, though the 2019 election saw this fall back to approximate previous levels with a majority of 10,396 and a 53.3% share of the vote.
+Labour candidate Mike Kane (a Northenden councillor until 2008) won the seat with 55.3% of the vote, although voter turnout was low (28%).
+The 2017 general election saw the largest vote share for Labour in the history of both the current and former Wythenshawe seat with 62.2% of the vote and a 15,000 majority, although the 2019 election saw this fall back to previous levels with a majority of 10,396 and a 53.3% share of the vote.

-At the time of the 2001 UK Census, Wythenshawe was divided into six local government wards: Baguley, Benchill, Northenden, Sharston, Woodhouse Park and Brooklands (the latter being an area divided with the neighbouring borough of Trafford).
+At the 2001 UK Census, Wythenshawe was divided into six local government wards: Baguley, Benchill, Northenden, Sharston, Woodhouse Park and Brooklands (the latter being an area divided with the neighbouring borough of Trafford).
 Each ward was represented by three local councillors, giving Wythenshawe 21 of the 99 seats on Manchester City Council.
 Following a review by the Boundary Committee for England published in 2003, the ward of Benchill was abolished, and its former territory was divided between the wards of Northenden, Sharston, and Woodhouse Park.